Blog · Analysis · Modified August 12, 2026 · Last reviewed August 12, 2026

 Literacy as Interface

 AI literacy sounds soft until it becomes an operational duty.
-Then it becomes the interface between law and daily work: a training record, a role map, a risk explanation, an escalation path, a policy about what may not be pasted into a model, a rule about who can override an output, and a record that someone was taught enough to know when the machine should not be trusted.
+Then it becomes the interface between law and daily work: a role map, a risk explanation, a rule about what may not be entered into a model, a verification routine, an escalation path, and a decision about who may override or stop an AI-mediated process.

-The European Union's AI Act makes this explicit.
+The European Union's AI Act makes that interface explicit.
 Article 4 is one of the Act's earliest operative provisions.
-But the broader pattern is not only European.
-U.S. federal AI policy, NIST risk-management guidance, UNESCO education frameworks, and ordinary workplace governance all point to the same practical question: can the humans around the system understand and contest the AI use they are being asked to normalize?
+U.S. federal policy, NIST risk-management guidance, workforce and education frameworks, and ordinary workplace governance ask a related practical question: can the people around a system understand, use, question, and contest the AI use they are being asked to normalize?

 That question is more concrete than it first appears.
 A claims reviewer needs different literacy than a software developer.
 A school administrator needs different literacy than a student.
 A manager using a dashboard needs different literacy than a contractor labeling data or a nurse reviewing an ambient scribe note.
 The mandate turns "AI awareness" from a slogan into an institutional design problem.